limbee/NTIRE2017/README.md

 ## Quick Start (Demo)
 You can test the super-resolution on your own images using our trained models.

-We assume the images are downsampled with bicubic interpolation.
+We assume the images are downsampled by bicubic interpolation.

 | Model | Scale | File Name | Self Esemble |
 | ---|---|---|---|---|